alphagov/govuk_template/README.md

 The tarball build process takes the compiled template and assets from the `/app` directory, and performs some extra processing:

-* it compiles the `*.css.erb` files to plain css, replacing all calls to `asset_path` with the relative path to the asset.
+* it compiles the `*.css.erb` files to plain CSS, replacing all calls to `asset_path` with the relative path to the asset.
   For this reason, all assets referenced in the stylesheets must be stored relative to the stylesheet.
 * it compiles the erb layout to plain html.
     * All `asset_path` calls are replaced by the the path to the assets, assuming the assets folder is served from /assets